The nine teams that still have a chance at the CFP title

 Chance to win the title: 32.6 percent

 Trends in their favor: Alabama can check almost every box.
-The Tide are ranked No. 1 in offensive efficiency, and No. 2 in defensive efficiency.
-Alabama leads the nation in points margin per game, at 41.2.
+The Tide are ranked No. 1 in offensive efficiency and No. 2 in defensive efficiency.
+Alabama leads the nation in points margin per game at 41.2.
 One of the reasons Alabama's offense is soaring is quarterback Tua Tagovailoa, who is currently leading ESPN's Heisman Watch.
 Thirteen of the past 16 semifinalists had a player finish in the top 10 of the Heisman voting that season.
 Alabama's remaining SOS is No. 38, and while Louisville hasn't been very good, the Tide can at least claim a win over a Power 5 nonconference opponent.

 What's missing: Wins against ranked opponents (every past semifinalist has had at least two wins over AP-ranked teams).
-A top-four ranking in ESPN's Strength of Record metric (Alabama is currently No. 8; all 12 semifinalists over the past three seasons have been in the top four).
+A top-four ranking in ESPN's strength of record metric (Alabama is currently No. 8; all 12 semifinalists over the past three seasons have been in the top four).

 2. Ohio State Buckeyes